prelich/Cega/README.md

 cega.py , run it and it will make the filter movies as well as the coordinates in a dictionary.
 The python version does not have a final thresholding step (The KLThresh function) on the spot candidates.

 motorSim.py, same as motorSim.m, a class object for generating molecular motor simulations

+## Test data
+the data folder contains 2 tifs that are representative samples of the data in the associated paper.
+The gain and offset parameters are defined in the testCega.m file for these files.
+Should you choose to use your own tiffs, you should modify the gain and offset parameters accordingly.